Rules for operating agreements between Brazil...

 There are no official statistics on the number of bagged sugar shipments that have migrated from containers to bulk carriers.
 Nevertheless, preliminary data indicate that more than 10% of the volume was switched to the breakbulk trade during the pandemic.
 In fact, market experts believe that volumes of sugar in bags transported as general cargo, loose or pre-slung, could be even higher were it not for the scarcity of small-sized bulkers to meet immediate demand in the refined sugar market.

-While freight rates for bagged sugar shipments as breakbulk are generally cheaper than in containers, the loading rate is much slower and highly dependent on favourable weather conditions and increased labour.
+While freight rates for bagged sugar shipments as breakbulks are generally cheaper than in containers, the loading rate is much slower and highly dependent on favourable weather conditions and increased labour.
 In addition, bagged sugar carried in bulk carriers is more prone to handling damage and exposure to the elements than that packed in containers.

 The National Supply Company (CONAB) estimates that, in the 2020/21 season, Brazil will have sold sugar to more than 140 countries, with shipments to Asian and African ports standing out.
 China was the leading destination last season.
 Other important buyers of Brazilian sugar were Algeria, Bangladesh, Indonesia, and India.

 In the same direction, the United States Department of Agriculture (USDA) forecasts that Brazilian sugar will remain highly competitive in the global market, regardless of considerably lower output compared to last year’s record.
 The USDA estimates sugar production for the 2021/22 marketing year to reach 36 mmt, down six million tonnes from the past season.
-About 26 mmt of this volume are destined for export, which should comfortably keep Brazil as the world’s top sugar producer and exporter for another season.
+About 26 mmt of this volume is destined for export, which should comfortably keep Brazil as the world’s top sugar producer and exporter for another season.

 Bagged sugar is susceptible to caking and stickiness, typically associated with high temperature and moisture content at bagging, as well as handling damage in the forms of tears and cuts that cause cargo wastage.
 Sugar bags can be very slippery, and care must be taken when stacking them on board the vessel to avoid collapse of stow and personal injury.